humboldt-cs/cs480-pub-crawl/README.md

 *

-C. Epic 3 - Bar, restaurant, kareoke, game-night, music venues -> college town type of events going on in town

-* As someone who likes to party, I should be able to filter the list of locations in my area to see attributes, like which places serve alcohol and which places are currently open.

-D. Epic 4 -  Night tracker -> keeping track of what you and/or your friends are doing throughout the night
+C. Epic 3 -  Night tracker -> keeping track of what you and/or your friends are doing throughout the night

 * Link to ride sharing service ie uber to avoid drunk driving